Skip to main content

 After completing this step, the OpenWRT SDK will be downloaded and set up for use in the openwrt-sdk directory.

-Step 1: Run the Build Script
+Step 1: Run the build script

 To compile and build the desired packages, run the following commands in the development environment: